gregorybesson/PlaygroundUser/README.md

 ## Use your own User entity
 If you want to use your own entity :

-1. Change the value of 'user_entity_class' in the zfcuser.global.php file.
+1. Change the value of 'user_entity_class' in the lmcuser.global.php file.

         'user_entity_class' => 'MyUser\Entity\User',